jamesplease/redux-resource/docs/introduction/core-concepts.md

 ### Metadata About Requests

-In applications, requests are often made that read or write information about resources. resourceful-redux provides reducers that manage tracking the metadata about each of these requests for you.

-This way, you do not need to worry about writing boilerplate reducer code.
+In applications, requests are often made that read or write information about resources. resourceful-redux provides reducers that track these request statuses as metadata about each resource for you.
+This reduces the boilerplate code that you need to write, freeing you up to build a great application.